Committee on Clinical Leadership

 Buckley

-Brooke Buckley, MD, FACS, Chair, serves as chief medical officer of Henry Ford Wyandotte Hospital.
+Brooke Buckley, MD, FACS, Past Chair, serves as chief medical officer of Henry Ford Wyandotte Hospital.
 She is responsible for the leadership of the hospital’s physicians.
 Before serving in her current role, Dr. Buckley served as vice president and chief medical officer of Meritus Health, a regional health system in Washington County, Maryland.

 A native of Cleveland, Ohio, Dr. Buckley brings with her years of administrative experience with a focus on clinical integration, process improvement and quality care with a special concentration in professional development.
 She earned her undergraduate degree in biology at The Johns Hopkins University and her medical degree from The Ohio State University College of Medicine and Public Health.